Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

 ### Multiple Sources

 In some cases, a live stream could have multiple origins setup (eg. for load balancing the origin servers).
 The Task Engine, allows for both streams to be defined as the source for a capture.
 It is smart enough to find which live stream will provide the best output capture and use that stream as the source.
-If the Task Engine discovers discontinuities within the streams, it will use segments from both streams to try and generate a clip with the least number of missing fragements.
+If the Task Engine discovers discontinuities within the streams, it will use segments from both streams to try and generate a clip with the least number of missing fragments.

 The streams can be defined in the `"sources"` parameter when executing the `vodcapture` workflow.